jeremylabrosse/datadog-demo/README.md

     - { role: Datadog.datadog, become: yes }
 ```

 Then we call it from the command line using the ansible-playbook command.
-The output from Ansible runs can be very long and verbose and typically doesn't contain anything necessary to see unless there is an error.
+The outputs from Ansible runs can be very long and verbose and typically don't contain anything necessary to see unless there is an error.
 For this demonstration we will truncate the output.

 ```
 # ansible-playbook plays/datadog.yml -i hosts